Are you concerned your house may be overrun by mice? Don’t panic, but you should be aware of the health risks of a mouse infestation.

 - Many homeowners worry about the possibility of becoming ill, as a result, of having mice in their living space; this is a reasonable concern.
 If you are extremely busy at work, why not hire a reputable cleaning company to clean your house?
 You will have the peace of mind that comes from knowing all surfaces have been disinfected.

 - If you have time, it is wise to do a thorough cleaning of your home after a mice infestation.
-Not only will you feel better, you will destroy any remaining germs or bacteria.
+Not only will you feel better, but you will also destroy any remaining germs or bacteria.

-- If you sometimes leave your garage door open while you are, say, working on your lawn mower, consider closing it.
+- If you sometimes leave your garage door open while you are, say, working on your lawnmower, consider closing it.
 A mouse will often take the opportunity to run through an open door when no human is watching.

 - If you have lots of clutter in your basement or attic, get rid of it.
 Mice love to nestle in dark corners among long-forgotten debris – they are much less likely to settle in a neat-as-a-pin storage area.